StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 When you drop an Iceberg database, the database's file path on your HDFS cluster or cloud storage will not be dropped along with the database.

-[Switch to a Hive catalog](#switch-to-an-iceberg-catalog-and-a-database-in-it), and then use the following statement to drop a Hive database in that catalog:
+[Switch to an Iceberg catalog](#switch-to-an-iceberg-catalog-and-a-database-in-it), and then use the following statement to drop a Hive database in that catalog:

 ```SQL
 DROP DATABASE <database_name>;